httpwg/http-extensions/draft-ietf-httpbis-variants.md

 It is also a generalisation of a Fastly VCL feature designed by Rogier 'DocWilco' Mulhuijzen.

-Thanks to Hooman Beheshti for his review and input.
+Thanks to Hooman Beheshti, Ilya Grigorik and Jeffrey Yasskin for their review and input.